Pendennis Headland

 In August 2023, Falmouth Town Council announced the completion of a historic devolution deal with Cornwall Council, which saw the transfer of the freehold of the former Ships & Castles leisure centre and the wider Pendennis Headland to the people of Falmouth.

-This important transfer, finalized for just £1, was the result of extensive consultation with the people of Falmouth.
+This important transfer, finalised for just £1, was the result of extensive consultation with the people of Falmouth.
 It followed Cornwall Council’s decision to permanently close the Ships and Castles site in 2022 after its leisure contractor announced it could no longer afford to operate it.

 The transfer of Pendennis Headland to Falmouth Town Council ensures that this historic and much-loved site will be protected from future development and remain under community stewardship for generations to come.